Performance Management Getting Started

 Will meetings be public?

-• Most performance meetings are not open to the public.
-Even if your meeting is closed, consider keeping it transparent by publishing the meeting schedule, releasing notes and slides with sensitive information redacted after the meeting, and even televising or live-tweeting the meeting.
+Most performance meetings are not open to the public.
+Even if your meeting is closed, consider keeping it transparent by publishing the meeting schedule, releasing notes and slides with sensitive information redacted after the meeting, and even or the meeting.